aspose-html-cloud/aspose-html-cloud-docs/content/conversion-api/epub-converter/convert-epub-to-pdf/_index.md

 {{< tab tabNum="3" >}}

 The following example demonstrates how to convert **EPUB to PDF C++** language applying.
-EPUB is taken from the Web, converted to PDF and saved in the cloud.
+EPUB is located in cloud storage, converted to PDF and saved in the cloud.

 ```c++
 const utility::string_t clientId = L"XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX";